This post may contain affiliate links. Please read our privacy policy.

 • ½ teaspoon toasted sesame oil

-• 2 scallions white and green parts, trimmed and very thinly sliced
+• 2 scallions (white and green parts; trimmed and very thinly sliced)

-• 8 Persian or baby cucumbers thinly sliced
+• 8 Persian or baby cucumbers (thinly sliced)

-• Toasted sesame seeds to garnish, white or black; optional
+• Toasted sesame seeds (white or black)

 Instructions

-• In a medium bowl mix together the rice vinegar, soy sauce, sugar, salt, mirin (if using) wasabi paste, sesame oil and scallions.
+• In a medium bowl, mix together the rice vinegar, soy sauce, sugar, salt, mirin (if using), wasabi paste, sesame oil, and scallions.
 Add the cucumbers to the dressing, and toss to coat.

-• Transfer to a shallow serving bowl and serve topped with nori, sesame seeds and pickled ginger slices, if desired.
+• Transfer to a shallow serving bowl and serve topped with nori, sesame seeds, and pickled ginger slices, if desired.

 Notes

-Sesame is a very common flavor in many Asian cuisines, Japanese amongst them.
+Sesame is a very common flavor in many Asian cuisines, Japanese among them.
 Toasted sesame seeds are a common and delicious way to finish a dish with a bit of extra flavor and crunch, not to mention visual appeal.
-Sesame oil adds wonderful toasty flavor to dishes, though it should be used sparingly as it can be quite potent.
+Sesame oil adds a wonderful toasty flavor to dishes, though it should be used sparingly as it can be quite potent.
 Keep sesame oil in the fridge, especially after you open the bottle, as it can start to turn rancid at warmer temperatures.

 Nutrition